Here is some important information to help you make use of these auspicious days by calling in the power of the Goddess in Her Nine Forms.

-Skandamata is the power source of the spiritual warrior, she inspires us with courage to take decisive action.
-She protects us from inner and outward violence, gives victory over enemies and self-sabotaging behaviors.
+Skandamata is the power source of the spiritual warrior, she inspires the courage to take decisive action.
+She protects from inner and outer violence, gives victory over enemies and self-sabotaging behaviors.

-The child’s six heads represent the six stars in the constellation the Pleiades (the nakshatra of Krittika) who nursed him as a babe.
+Her son’s six heads represent the six stars in the constellation of Pleiades (the nakshatra of Krittika) who nursed him as a babe.

 As one story goes, Mahishasura - the water-buffalo demon - had unleashed a reign of terror that no one (not even Shiva, Vishnu, or Brahma) could stop.
 After calling on the Divine Mother for help, Katyayani appeared.

 When Mahishasura saw Katyayani, he demanded her hand in marriage, but she told him he must first win her in battle.
 After a fierce fight, Katyayani conquered Mahishasura and her victory returned balance and harmony to the universe.

 This Goddess is often prayed to for love and companionship.
 She re-harmonizes and balances relationship dynamics by lifting resentment and loneliness, while opening the heart.
 She heals marriages and removes obstacles that block commitment in partnerships.

 She is the Goddess who rescues those lost in darkness.
 She transmutes the "shadow aspect" of our personalities into higher spiritual wisdom and compassion.
 Her terrifying form frightens away all demons and ghosts that cause fear, ignorance, pain, and suffering.